 - You need to take it every day at the same time or else the efficacy of the pill diminishes.

 - It has interactions with other medicines.

-Before starting any contraceptive method, it is important you visit a doctor to have gynecological exams and check-ups made to evaluate which best suits you.
+Before starting any contraceptive method, it is important that you visit a doctor to have gynaecological exams and check-ups made to evaluate which best suits you.
 That way you can decide which method best suits you.

 What should you do if you become pregnant?

 If you are pregnant while taking this medication, be sure to stop taking it and consult immediately your doctor for evaluation.
 It is not recommended to use this medication while breastfeeding.